You are using an outdated browser. Please upgrade your browser to improve your experience.

 YART Volunteers

 Thank you to all who volunteered!
-Please visit the Young Adult Round Table community on Engage to learn about new committee members and officers.
+Please visit the Young Adult Round Table webpage and community on Engage to learn about new sub-committee members and officers.

 Ready to take your love of reading young adult books to the next level?
 Volunteering for one of YART’s reading committee lists allows you to help curate a diverse list of books that meet the needs of all young adults in Texas.
 You can also volunteer for one of YART’s executive board positions to help advocate for YA reading, publicize reading lists, work with publishers, and plan conferences.

-To learn more about the YARI Award, email [email protected].
+To learn more about the YARI Award, email YART.

 Young Adult Reading Incentive Award